 What is missing in terms of employee performance data that could make HR Analytics even more meaningful?

-Most employee performance data available today is subjective.
-What we use as performance evaluation typically is manager rating or 360-degree surveys which are again opinions expressed by a group of individuals.
+360-degree surveys which are again opinions expressed by a group of individuals.
 While one can argue about the statistical validity of this data in predicting performance, one also needs to look at other available data sources within the organizational ecosystem to make the performance evaluation objective.

 Typically one also loses track of historic performance data within an organization.
 Companies should be able to correlate performance evaluation outcomes with other people metrics like attrition, promotion and post promotion performance to be able to decipher the patterns of behaviors hidden in the performance information.